Battlefield 1: Apocalypse

 The fourth and final DLC for Battlefield 1, the Apocalypse DLC, is centered around some of the most brutal battles of the Great War.
 The DLC was released on February 20, 2018, containing five maps, six guns, and a new game mode, among other additions.

-The three infantry-based maps of Apocalypse reflect three of the bloodiest battles of World War I; Caporetto set in present-day Slovenia, Passchendaele in Belgium, and River Somme in France.
-The DLC brought no new factions to the game, but introduced a new game mode titled "Air Assault" in the remaining two maps.
-These two maps, both only plane and zeppelin focused, are named "Razor's Edge" and "London Calling."
-While both maps feature combat above detailed landscapes (Razor's Edge taking place in the Alps and London Calling occurring in an air raid over the city of London), neither are based on factual battles.
-Apocalypse brought new weapons and gadgets to Battlefield 1 as well.
-In addition, melee weapons were introduced to the game.
-DICE and the Battlefield team also added a number of other components to the game, including vehicles, gadgets for various infantry classes, and the stationary Livens Projector/Gaswurfminen, located on each of the three infantry-based maps.
+The three infantry-based maps of Apocalypse reflect three of the bloodiest battles of World War I; "Caporetto" set in present-day Slovenia, "Passchendaele" in Belgium, and "River Somme" in France.
+The remaining two maps—"Razor's Edge" set in the Alps and "London Calling" over the eponymous city of London—were designed for the new "Air Assault" game mode focused on airplanes and zeppelins.
+While both maps feature combat above detailed landscapes, neither are based on real battles.

+Apocalypse brought no new factions to the game, but introduced new weapons, vehicles, and infantry gadgets.
+The stationary Livens Projector/Gaswurfminen was added, located on each of the three infantry-based maps.
 The DLC also features two new air vehicles, the Airco DH.10 Amiens and the Hansa-Brandenburg G.I.